KlaraKramer/ai-assistant/Readme.md

 By reducing cognitive load and improving task accuracy, the Visual Data Wizard makes data engineering more intuitive and inclusive, paving the way for better data and better decisions.

+---

+## ▶️ Running the Deployed Application

+The deployed Visual Data Wizard can be accessed at https://visual-data-wizard.onrender.com

+---

 ## 🧩 Software Dependencies

 This project uses python=3.12.3.